 (7) Despite any consent given under subsection (2) or (4), nothing in this Act authorises the disturbance of —

-(a) the sea bed or other land beneath waters in any restricted area in a mining tenement;
+(a) the sea bed or other land beneath waters in any restricted area in a mining tenement; or

 (b) land in any restricted area in a mining tenement; or

-(c) the subsoil below any sea bed or land referred to in paragraph (a) or (b), to a depth of 200 metres.
+(c) the subsoil below any sea bed or land referred to in paragraph (a) or (b), to a depth of 200 m.

 (8) Subsection (7) applies only if the restricted area was a restricted area when the mining tenement was granted.